tchambil/agentdelegate/README.md

 Our work is implement the comunication between web servers with message queue of high concurrency.
 For the  delegation of tasks between web servers.

-Actually we are working in the implement of RabbitMQ broker. we are writing the manual for functionality.
+Actually we are working in the implement of RabbitMQ broker.

 For install:
 execute from terminal: java -jar agent-rest-1.0.jar